delacruzjardon/demoshardingmanual/README.md

-# Demo sharding Manual
+# MongoDB Demo sharding Manual

-(Intended to be executed in Instruqt MDB Fundamentals VM or Linux Ubuntu 24.04.2 LTS)
+Intended to be executed in Instruqt MDB Fundamentals VM or Linux Ubuntu 24.04.2 LTS

+The name of the database is testingsharding and the name of the collections are peoplemanual and peopleautomatic

 1.- Install docker running this script installdocker.sh

-2.- Install Tomodo running this script installtomodo.sh
+2.- Install [Tomodo](https://github.com/yuvalherziger/tomodo) running this script installtomodo.sh

 3.- Connect to mongos with mongosh ( mongosh 'mongodb://localhost:27018' )